Ogwen Valley

-Dyffryn Ogwen, or Ogwen Valley, is a valley mostly located in the Welsh county of Gwynedd.
-The upper section of the valley, east of Llyn Ogwen, lies in the county of Conwy.
+The Ogwen Valley, or Dyffryn Ogwen in Welsh, is a valley mostly located in the Welsh county of Gwynedd.
+The upper section of the valley, east of Llyn Ogwen, lies in the county borough of Conwy.

 Geography

 The valley lies to the south of Bangor.
 It is bordered one side by the Glyderau mountain range and on the other by the Carneddau.
 The River Ogwen (Afon Ogwen in Welsh) flows through it, separating the two mountain ranges.
 The valley is a part of Snowdonia National Park.

 The valley was historically dependent on the roofing slate industry and suffered from its decline from the 1960s onward.
 The only other significant source of employment was and still is mountain sheep farming.
 Unemployment is currently around 20%.

+The area of the valley spanning from Bethesda to Port Penrhyn was included in the Slate Landscape of Northwest Wales UNESCO World Heritage Site in 2021.

 Recreation

 The Ogwen Valley, as a result of being bordered on all sides by mountainous regions, is home to many hill walkers, climbers, and campers.
 This level of recreational activity can at times result in people getting into trouble on the hills, and to address this problem the Ogwen Valley Mountain Rescue Organisation was set up.
 The work was initially started by Ron James at Ogwen Cottage outdoor pursuits centre; however, the need became great enough that mountain rescue in the area needed a full-time body to be initiated.

 Clwb Rygbi Bethesda (Bethesda Rugby Club) is one of the centres of social life in the valley and many boys and girls play rugby from a young age.
 There is also a successful Football Club and Cricket Club along with a Bowling Green in the valley, and a council-run Leisure Centre.
 Combine they cater for all sports, ages and abilities imaginable.

 The longest zip wire (Zip World) in Europe has been extremely successful since it opened in the valley and attracts adventurers from all over the world.